 Legacies and Giving in Memory

-For some Christians, including a gift in their Will is a final way of giving thanks to God.
+For many people, including a gift in their Will is a final way of giving thanks to God.

 We are God’s stewards, entrusted to use His gifts for the good of our family and our church family.
 In thanksgiving, we should also take Will writing seriously – setting our affairs in order, and stewarding them wisely to the end of our time on earth and beyond.

-And finally, we strongly recommend that every PCC has a legacy policy and communicates that policy to their church community so everyone is sure that their legacy gifts will be well spent.
+We strongly recommend that every PCC has a legacy policy and communicates that policy to their church community so everyone is sure that their legacy gifts will be well spent.
+See a template policy here

 Giving in Memory